buggyrace/buggy-race-server/tech_notes/content/tech-notes/favicon.md

 ## Why do browsers assume that the icon is at `/favicon.ico`?

-If you can specify a URL with `<link rel="icon"...>`, you may wonder why browsers don't just always use that.
-The answer is that browsers may want to apply a favicon to resources that are not HTML pages: for example, a `PDF` page from a website.
+If you can specify a URL with `<link rel="icon"...>`, you may wonder why browsers should ever try guess or assume where the icon is.
+Why don't they only use a URL when the server tells them where to find it?
+The answer is that browsers may want to apply a favicon to resources that are not HTML pages: for example, a PDF document from a website.
 Your buggy editor's `/json` route is another example.
-So the behaviour of requesting a favicon applies to resources other that HTML pages, and those resources are not capable of expressing the URL of an associated icon.
+So the behaviour of requesting a favicon applies to all resources, whether or not they are HTML pages, and many of those resources are not capable of nominating the URL of an associated icon.
+Arguably, HTML pages are the special case because, uniquely, they do allow the server to nominate a specific URL for the favicon.

+> Technically, a mechanism does exist by which a server could nominate a URL
+> to use as an icon regardless of the type of resource.
+HTTP response headers
+> convey meta-data along with the payload of the resource itself, and a
+> `Link` header has been proposed.
+But it was not widely adopted, and the
+> practice of the client assuming `/favicon.ico` has become mainstream.

 Apple devices make similar unsolicited requests for `apple-touch-icon.png` (if you're testing your buggy editor on a Mac with the Safari browser, you might